 You will undergo continuous assessment as you progress through your course modules and you’ll also need to produce a portfolio of evidence for your work.

-There are a whole host of exciting careers and degrees open to you including: graphic design, textile design, fashion design, interior design, fine art and illustrator.
+There are a whole host of exciting careers and degrees open to you including: graphic design, textile design, fashion design, interior design, fine art and illustration or other creative subjects.

-You can even go on to university-level study here at Nottingham College:
+You can even go on to university-level study here at Nottingham College, including:

 You can apply for an Advanced Learner Loan to help with the costs of your Access to HE course.
 Loan eligibility does not depend on your income and there are no credit checks.

 If you progress on to degree level study and complete a full degree, Student Finance England will ‘write off’ any outstanding Advanced Learner Loan balances you owe.
 This means you do not have to repay it.

 Subject to eligibility you may be able to study this course for free, funded through the Adult Education Budget.
 Upon receipt of your application, we will assess your eligibility and advise you of your next steps.